 12. Having the Other Half home due to lockdown is nice

 This may sound like I’m stating the obvious but my husband is usually away 2-3 days/nights a week working, but has been home the whole of lockdown.
 I like it because not only is there someone else to help me with the kids, he also tidies, and cooks nice food.
 When he’s away I have a bowl of cereal for tea because I can’t be arsed by 9pm.
+Now he rustles up something fantastic from the Gousto box.
 Oh, and I love him.

 13. Friends and family are everything